EPIC-guide/epic-guide.github.io/_middle/supervising.md

 ## Interns

 You can also hire external Bachelor and Master's student interns to work on a related project in the summer.
 They will normally stay for 3 months and come from universities all over the world.
-It's also a great way to recruit future PhD students for the lab.
+It's a great way to recruit future PhD students for the lab.
 Labs usually have a hiring process through the [Summer@EPFL](https://summer.epfl.ch/) program -- ask senior students or your professor about your lab's process!

 ## Master thesis